 Yes you can and it’s important that you do.
 “During menopause, the decline in estrogen levels is paralleled with a slight increase in injury risk and a decline in lean body mass” source 1

 Unless you are into bodybuilding, implementing strength workouts a few times per week will suffice.

 If you’re wondering, “how can I reshape my body after 50?”
 The answer is to safely incorporate weight lifting into your workout routine.
 If you’ve been doing cardio all your life, or nothing, the answer is weight-lifting.

 Don’t think you will have to spend hours at the gym to reshape your body.
 You can “lift weights” using only your body weight in the comfort of your own living room!
 Although, using free weights or a kettlebell at home can give you an excellent workout as well.
-I use this kettlebell workout poster and an adjustable kettlebell in my living room to get a full-body workout.

 As mentioned in the four areas to pay attention to above, one key not to overlook if you want to build muscle after menopause is to get enough protein.
 Use this protein calculator to determine your personal needs.